toconnorkainos/terraform-aws-route53-backup-restore/README.md

 Amazon Route53 is a managed DNS web service.
 Route53 is often a mission critical asset in the organization.

 The following tool enables:
- 1. Create route53 backup bucket
- 2. Backup of Route53 DNS Records
+ 1. Backup of Route53 DNS Records
- 3. Backup of Route53 Health checks
+ 2. Backup of Route53 Health checks
- 4. Restore capability to both of the above
+ 3. Restore capability to both of the above

 ## Architecture
 ### Backup data flow